thammarith/KL/docs/bill-scanner-implementation-plan.md

 ## Current Status and Next Steps

-**✅ Phase 0 Complete:** Firebase Functions infrastructure is deployed and tested **🚀 Ready for Phase 1:** UI Development can now begin
+**✅ Phase 0 Complete:** Firebase Functions infrastructure is deployed and tested **✅ Phase 1 Complete:** UI Development and basic image processing implemented **🚀 Ready for Phase 2:** Backend integration with Google Gemini API

+**What Has Been Implemented:**

+1. ✅ `ScanReceiptButton` component with file upload and camera capture
+2. ✅ `FileContext` for managing selected images
+3. ✅ `/processing` route for handling scanned receipts
+4. ✅ Image compression utilities (`imageUtils.ts`)
+5. ✅ `billProcessingService.ts` with service interface
+6. ✅ Complete i18n support for scanning features
+7. ✅ Integration with main app flow and routing

 **Immediate Next Actions:**

-1. Start implementing `BillScanner.tsx` component
-2. Add camera capture and file upload functionality
-3. Implement image compression and IndexedDB storage
+1. Implement Google Gemini API integration in Firebase Functions
+2. Uncomment and complete the processing logic in `/processing` route
+3. Add structured data extraction with proper schema validation
-4. Integrate scanner button with existing bill creation flow
+4. Implement full end-to-end bill creation from scanned images

 ---